Crestone Weather Center

 Weather Station Notes

-(in regard to our current conditions shown on the main weather page)
+In regard to the current conditions shown on the main

 locations are reported by automated systems (other than at Denver), the overhead sky

 conditions are sometimes in error, since the auto sky sensors read the sky cover

 wrong at times (since it only looks straight up, and therefore misses any clouds

 anywhere else in the sky).
 To see current sky conditions reported by humans,

 Back to Current Condiations

 The station's stats page at Weather For You is shown using Coordinated Universal Time (or UTC) which is the primary time standard by which the world regulates clocks and time.
 It is within about 1 second of mean solar time at 0° longitude, and is not adjusted for daylight saving time.
 In some countries, the term Greenwich Mean Time is used....
 The official abbreviation for Coordinated Universal Time is "UTC" and not CUT.
 This abbreviation arose from a desire by the International Telecommunication Union and the International Astronomical Union to use the same abbreviation in all languages.
 The acronym came about as a compromise between English and French speakers: While Coordinated Universal Time would normally be abbreviated as CUT, the French name used is "Temps Universel Coordonné," which would be "TUC"....
 So why did they settled on UTC, since that appears to still make no sense in any language?
 Well, you can blame the U. S. Army for that, since they keep the time for the entire planet using Zulu time (ZT) and... well... you can read up on this here if you feel like getting even more confused!